keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 sidebar_label: 'Solution Architecture'
 ---
 # Solution Architecture
-In this section, you'll break down the requirements for DAO auto-registration in order to better understand how to create a solution architecture.
+In this section, you'll break down the requirements for DAO auto-registration in order to create a solution architecture.
 This means translating the features from the [introduction](introduction.md) into tangible goals for the specific Keypom drop and its configurations.

 ## Breaking Down the Problem
 Recall from earlier, the following features are needed: